 Cost of Living in Detroit

 The cost of living in Detroit, MI is low compared to other large US cities.
+Residents pay less than average for groceries, healthcare, and utilities, and housing is especially affordable.
+Considering moving to Detroit?
 Use these tools below to find out if your budget fits Detroit living.

 Detroit Real Estate

 Housing is a buyer’s market in Detroit with many homes and apartments available at discounted rates.
+The median home cost in is only $44,800, and average rent for a two-bedroom apartment is $820 per month.
+30% of homes and apartments in Detroit are unoccupied.
 Use these resources to find the right home or apartment for you.

 The hotels in Detroit vary as much as the lifestyles of its residents.
 If you want a four-star hotel you can stay in style in Detroit.
 If you want to get in and out of town easily, there are many hotels surrounding the airport.
+The Detroit Foundation Hotel, set in a former fire department headquarters, is one of the top-rated hotels in the city.
 No matter where you want to stay for the night, Detroit offers a room that will suit you.

 Things To Do in Detroit